thoughtbot/factory_bot/GETTING_STARTED.md

 `FactoryGirl.modify` must be called outside of a `FactoryGirl.define` block as it operates on factories differently.

-A couple caveats: you can only modify factories (not sequences or traits) and callbacks *still compound as they normally would*.
+A caveat: you can only modify factories (not sequences or traits) and callbacks *still compound as they normally would*.
 So, if the factory you're modifying defines an `after_create` callback, you defining an `after_create` won't override it, it'll just get run after the first callback.
-You also can't modify attributes assigned by traits.
-So, if you have a trait that grants a name attribute, and you modify the factory to set the name, it currently will reflect the name in the trait instead of the modified name.

 Building or Creating Multiple Records
 -------------------------------------